infinum/android-handbook/Useful tools & utilities/In-house libraries.md

 ### [Localian](https://github.com/infinum/android-localian)

 Localian is a library that manipulates your application locale and language across multiple Android API levels with possibility not to restart application process.
-Includes Retrofit module for easy API implementations.

 ### [Collar](https://github.com/infinum/android-collar)